-As expected, while commuting leads to a much lower effective value $R_{0,eff} (\rho, 0)=1.67$, it does not suppress infection, for this example.
-As long as $R_{0,eff} (\rho, 0)>1$ infection will occur, although by reducing exposure (decreasing $\lambda$) the effect on decreasing the resulting effective rates is non-trivial.
-Indeed, we have found (not shown here for the sake of brevity) that for all value of $\lambda$ examined, the corresponding effective is roughly equal to the arithmetic mean, $R_{0,eff} (\rho, 0)\approx \lambda R_{0,w}$.
-This finding suggests that there is a critical exposure value $\lambda_{crit}= \frac{1}{R_{0,w}}$, below which contagion is suppressed.
-These findings are new, and must also be interpreted with due caution, and subject to the assumptions made.
+As expected for this example, while commuting leads to a much lower effective value $R_{0,eff} (\rho, 0)=1.67$, it does not suppress infection: As long as $R_{0,eff} (\rho, 0)>1$ infection will occur, although by reducing exposure (decreasing $\lambda$) the resulting effective rates are significantly lower.
+Indeed, we can show using the asymptotic method of ``two-timing'' \cite{holmes2012introduction} that for all values of $\lambda$ the corresponding effective value is the arithmetic mean, $R_{0,eff} (\rho, 0)= \lambda R_{0,w}$.
+This suggests that there is a critical exposure value $\lambda_{crit}= \frac{1}{R_{0,w}}$, below which contagion is suppressed.
+These findings, are new and must be interpreted with due caution, as they are subject to the assumptions made.